AusClimateService/npcp/reports/phase1/phase1_report.md

 the long term temperature trends simulated by the model.

-With respect to cross validation of precipitation data, univariate bias correction produced modest bias reductions in the simulated climatology, variability, daily distribution and extremes.
+With respect to cross validation of precipitation data, univariate bias correction tended to produce modest bias reductions in the simulated climatology, variability, daily distribution and extremes.
 The multivariate MRNBC method also tended to produce modest bias reductions (with the exception of precipitation variability), whereas MBCn tended towards modest bias increases.
 The differences between the univariate methods were relatively small.
-The QDC method tended to outperform the others, usually (but not always) followed by QME and then ECDFm, but these differences were mostly minor
+The QDC method tended to outperform the others, usually followed by QME and then ECDFm.
-(especially between QME and ECDFm).
 All the univariate and multivariate methods slightly modified the long term precipitation trends simulated by the model, but less so than dynamical downscaling.